jmiemirza/De-Noising-Convolutional-Neural-Network/README.md

 <b>Please have a look at all the files to understand the procedure</b>.
 I have also included the test samples I have taken from the ASTAR 3D dataset and have also generated the corresponding grayscale patches.

+**Work is still in progress with the Custom Dataset Model.
+Trying to implement more things to enhance the performance!**